Monday, January 7, 2013

 recreated some of

-their scenes for a photographer for a Playboy spread on the yet to be released film
+their scenes for a photographer for a PLAYBOY spread on the yet to be released film

 Newspaper ad